AWS-First-Cloud-Journey/000006-AutoScaling/content/2-Prerequiste/2.5-CreateDBinstance/_index.md

 ![Create DB instance](/images/5/0008.png?featherlight=false&width=90pc)

-- Lưu ý: Ở tùy chọn Deletion protection, giá trị mặc định là Enable giúp bảo vệ cơ sở dữ liệu khỏi bị vô tình xóa (Protects the database from being deleted accidentally).
-Tuy nhiên, trong bài lab này, ta Disable Deletion protection để dễ dọn dẹp tài nguyên vào cuối bài lab.
+> Note: In the Deletion protection option, the default value is Enable, which helps protect the database from being accidentally deleted.
+However, in this lab, we Disable Deletion protection for easier resource cleanup at the end of the lab.

 9. Check again and select **Create database**